bitpoke/stack/docs/gke.md

+---
+title: How to install Stack on GKE
+linktitle: Install on GKE
+description: "Here you can find Presslabs Stack's documentation, the first open-source serverless hosting platform that bridges two major technologies: WordPress and Kubernetes."
+categories: ['stack']
+keywords: ['GKE', 'stack', 'cluster']
+weight: 1
+draft: false
+aliases: []
+slug: 'install-stack-on-gke'
+---

 # How to install Stack on GKE?

 Right now, GKE is the most tested Kubernetes environment for Stack.
 Keep in mind that for now, Kubernetes 1.13.6 and 1.14.2 are not supported because of [https://github.com/presslabs/stack/issues/23](https://github.com/presslabs/stack/issues/23).

 ### Cluster description

 If you want to move quickly, you can use the predefined terraform scripts from [terraform](https://github.com/presslabs/stack/tree/master/terraform/examples/gke).

 Those scripts allow you to create a new cluster with 4 node pools, pre-configured with the labels and taints: